nodetec/relayrunner/docs/server/remote-access.md

 Also, be sure to replace `relayrunner.xyz` with the domain name you're using with your relay.

-After running the `ssh-copy-id` command you’ll initially be prompted to enter the SSH login password.
+After running the `ssh-copy-id` command, you’ll initially be prompted to enter the SSH login password.

-Once you successfully authenticate the user you’ll see output similar to:
+Once you successfully authenticate the user, you’ll see output similar to:

 ![SSH Copy ID](../images/ssh-copy-id.png)